Pulsallama: Origins

 Pulsallama's performance was well received.
 They went on to perform at parties and played a show at a rock club that was positively reviewed by New York Rocker magazine and SoHo Weekly News.
 They had shows at both the Mudd Club and Danceteria.
 Dee Pop of the Bush Tetras described Pulsallama's early shows as "13 girls fighting over a cowbell."

 First single

 After drummer Jean Caffeine met the manager for The Pop Group at a show, he offered to cut an album for the group on the British independent label Y Records.
-Pulsallama recorded a 12-inch single, "Ungawa, Pt.
-II (Way Out Guiana)" with the B-side "The Devil Lives in My Husband's Body", that was released in 1982.
+Pulsallama recorded a single, "The Devil Lives in My Husband's Body" with the B-side "Ungawa, Pt.
+II (Way Out Guiana)", that was released in 1982.
 It received positive reviews and airplay on alternative and campus radio stations.

 Pulsallama lost several members in the months following their debut, including Charlotte Slivka, Diana Lillig, and Katy K. Following the release of the single, Andé Whyland, Dany Johnson, and Ann Magnuson also left the group.
 Bassist Lori Montana was later replaced by Judy Streng.